SirDukey/Home-lab/README.md

 Install SOPS with homebrew `brew install sops`

+Enrypt the secrets with either PGP or AGE keys.
+AGE is easier to work with especially if you decide to use Terraform Cloud or CICD.

+### PGP key

 gpg can be used to generate keys for encrypting files, install gpg with homebrew `brew install gnupg`

 Now generate a new key `gpg --full-generate-key`